Often times, teachers prepare students to succeed in careers one day.

 Other times, teachers guide students to excel in a job right now.

 That’s the case inside Liberty County High School in Hinesville, GA.
-Jonnie Larson, who teaches early childhood education (ECE) and advises the school’s FCCLA chapter, relies on the Emerge with Rubin online program to teach in-demand skills like email etiquette.
+Jonnie Larson, who teaches early childhood education (ECE) and advises the school’s FCCLA chapter, relies on the Emerge online program to teach in-demand skills like email etiquette.

 Four days a week from 830 am to 10 am, Larson’s 19 ESE students (ranging from sophomores to seniors) work at Liberty County Pre-K as part of their practicum.
 The students help the pre-k staff with four and five-year-old classrooms.